Judge fines Trump $2 million for misusing charity foundation

 NEW YORK (AP) — A judge Thursday ordered President Donald Trump to pay $2 million to an array of charities as a fine for misusing his own charitable foundation to further his political and business interests.

-Among other things, Trump acknowledged he improperly allowed his presidential campaign staff to coordinate with the Trump Foundation in holding a fundraiser for veterans during the run-up to the 2016 Iowa caucuses.
+Among other things, Trump acknowledged in a legal filing that he allowed his presidential campaign staff to coordinate with the Trump Foundation in holding a fundraiser for veterans during the run-up to the 2016 Iowa caucuses.
 The event was designed “to further Mr. Trump’s political campaign,” Scarpulla said.

+In a defiant statement issued Thursday evening, though, Trump suggested he was neither sorry nor in the wrong.

+“I am the only person I know, perhaps the only person in history, who can give major money to charity (19M), charge no expense, and be attacked by the political hacks in New York State,” he wrote.

 As part of those agreements , made public Thursday, the two sides left it up to the judge to decide what penalty Trump should pay.

 The settlement was an about-face for Trump.
-He and his lawyers have blasted the lawsuit as politically motivated, and he tweeted, “I won’t settle this case!” when it was filed in June 2018.
+He had tweeted, “I won’t settle this case!” when it was filed in June 2018.

 Trump’s fine and the charity’s funds will be split evenly among eight organizations, including Citymeals on Wheels, the United Negro College Fund and the U.S. Holocaust Memorial Museum.